 Each podcast is about a different celebrity or well-known and incredibly successful individual who has experienced or studied real trauma.
 Oprah and her guest dive in about their individual expertise, their stories, and share some invaluable insights that you can apply to your own struggles.

 Jess Lively (the host of this show) is all about becoming a better you and how to live with real intention.
 You’ll hear episodes focused on wellness, money, relationships, blogging, simplifying your life, food, motherhood, and just life in general.
 My podcast-listening friend said this is her favorite podcast to listen to!

 Podcasts You Just Need In Your Life

 This podcast (put on by NPR) is for all the music lovers out there.
 Each episode is a different artist giving you a mini concert.
 Sometimes it's acoustic, sometimes it's even covers.
 It's all good.
 You'll usually get artists talking about their songs, then playing, then talking again.
 I love getting those behind the scenes kinda stories and getting to know the personality of artists I love.
-There's some big names on there — everything from Taylor Swift to Lizzo to Sting to Weezer, but it's also one of the ways I discover my new favorite artists too.
-Tiny Desk is a well loved space so you'll be surprised by the range of really incredible artists that play here.
+There are some big names on there — everything from Taylor Swift to Lizzo to Sting to Weezer, but it's also one of the ways I discover my new favorite artists too.
+Tiny Desk is a well-loved space so you'll be surprised by the range of really incredible artists that play here.